 If you’re in the market for the best heavy duty brush hog on the market today, there are plenty to choose from.

 In case of large areas to clear or even if you cut brush on a commercial scale, it is worth buying the top of the range brush cutter rich in modern features, with a wide diameter, capable of cutting and mulching just about anything you throw at it.
+It is advised to replace the brush cutter blades from time to time.

 If you’re on a tight budget, but looking for lightweight maneuverability then one of the budget-friendly walk behind brush hogs may be more suitable.